OldBot-Tibia-Bot/OldBot-Docs/cavebot/functions/getuseroption.md

 Get the value of a setting from the **User Options** in the Scripts Settings tab(script setup) and store it in a variable, that can be used in functions and conditions.

-> It's what we use to get the value of what the user selected in the Script Setup and use it in the Actions.
+> It's used to get the value of what the user selected in the Script Setup and use it in the Actions.

 #### **Portuguese**

 Obter o valor de uma configuração do **User Options** na aba Script Settings(script setup) e guardar em uma variável, que pode ser usada em funções e condições.

-> É o que usamos para pegar o valor que o usuário selecionou no Script Setup e usar nas Actions.
+> É utilizado para pegar o valor que o usuário selecionou no Script Setup e usar nas Actions.

 <!-- tabs:end -->